O-Memis/EEG_Schizophrenia/README.md

 and the input size (for the Deep Learning models).
 <br><br>
-The DWT-Feature extraction method gives an output dataset in size of (84,16,25) then the data of every subject are flattened into 16*25=400
+The DWT-Feature extraction method gives an output dataset in size of (84,16,25) then the data of every subject are flattened into 16 x 25=400
 <br><br>
 Use different wavelets for SVM and the MLP models.
 Such as 'bior2.8' and 'bior3.3' for the SVM
 <br><br>
 The first STFT-Feature extraction method gives an output dataset in size of (84,16,325) It uses a downsampled and flattened STFT.
-Then the data of every subject are flattened into 16*325=5200
+Then the data of every subject are flattened into 16 x 325=5200
 <br><br>
 In the second STFT method, Spectrograms of the signals are not flattened, and dataset in size of  (84, 16, 513, 21) is obtained.
-The CNN model takes the input as 16 channel 513*21 matrices.
+The CNN model takes the input as 16 channel 513x21 matrices.
 <br><br>
 In the last CWT method, Scalograms (downsampled in one axis) of the signals are captured into the resultant dataset which has a size of (84, 16, 60, 1920).
-The CNN model takes the input as 16 channel 60*1920 matrices.
+The CNN model takes the input as 16 channel 60x1920 matrices.
 <br><br>
 All the MLP models are built by using Keras, and all the CNN models are built by using PyTorch (uses GPU)